Jetsurf/jet-bot/README.md

 ### Animal Crossing: New Horizons Commands
  - `/acnh passport` : Posts your passport for Animal Crossing: New Horizons
+ - `/acnh getemotes` : Gets all available emotes to use with `/acnh emote`
+ - `/acnh emote` : Makes your character in ACNH perform an emote.
+Must be connected to the internet with your game
+ - `/acnh message` : Makes your character in ACNH say a message.
+Must be connected to the internet with your game

  ### Bot Info Commands